Drop test: Which is the toughest case for iPhone XR?

-Phones are not getting any cheaper.
-You can spend upwards of $1,000 for something like the iPhone XS or Galaxy Note 9.
-So to protect your investment from accidental drops, bumps or scratches, you really need a case.

-Just check out some of our drop tests to see what happens if you drop a phone without one, like the $749 (£749 and AU$1,229) iPhone XR that suffered from a cracked camera from a 5-foot drop.
+If you've just spent your hard-earned dollars on a brand-new iPhone XR, iPhone XS or Galaxy Note 9, you'll definitely want to get a tough case to protect it against accidental drops, bumps or scratches.
+Just check out some of our drop tests to see what happens if you drop a phone without a case, like the iPhone XR that suffered from a cracked camera from a 5-foot drop.
+Our regular drop tests for phones are done in more real-world scenarios, but to find the toughest iPhone XR case we took our testing to the extreme.

 The challenge